Coefficient of Conservatism:

 Epilobium angustifolium of Michigan Flora.

 Dry forests (aspen, jack pine, etc.), fields, roadsides, rocky ground; clearings and borders of forests, upper shores; gravel pits and other disturbed ground; frequently in rather wet places; as the common name suggests, thrives in burned-over areas, blooming in profusion as soon as three months after a spring fire.
+Quite local in southernmost Michigan.

 Rare white-flowered plants are at least as handsome as the normal pink ones and may be expected anywhere; they have been collected in Emmet, Marquette, and Keweenaw Cos.
 Though widespread throughout, this is rather uncommon in southernmost Michgan.